denis-migdal/RBrython/docs/optimizers/index.md

 Constant expressions can safely be precomputed.
 However, we might want to avoid to precompute expressions that'd result in too many characters (e.g. `[0]*1000`).

-We could also provide a `@constexpr` decorator to mark a function/method as pre-computable as built time (if the parameter are themselves constants expressions).
+We could also provide a `@constexpr` decorator to mark a function/method as pre-computable during built time (if the parameter are themselves constants expressions).

 ## Old notes (TODO)